Antostarwars/School-Exercises/README.md

 - You can use this codes!

-- If you are one of my classmates please don't use this codes <3
+- If you are one of my classmates please don't use this codes without permission <3

 # Tech Used
 ![CSharp](https://img.shields.io/badge/csharp-%230095D5.svg?style=for-the-badge&logo=csharp&logoColor=white)